 The venue or jurisdiction that handles your divorce or family law dispute matters for a number of reasons.
 Unfortunately, individuals cannot simply pick the venue or jurisdiction that is most convenient or beneficial for them.
 The law dictates where a case can and will be decided.
 Individuals can motion to change the venue or jurisdiction of a case, but such a motion will only be successful under specific circumstances.
-At Shaw Family Law, P.C., our attorneys are well-versed in the laws that apply to venue and jurisdiction changes in family court.
+At Shaw Sanders, P.C., our attorneys are well-versed in the laws that apply to venue and jurisdiction changes in family court.
 We have successfully represented clients seeking to make these changes in the past, and we will work with you to determine if such a change is warranted in your case.
 Mr. Shaw has authored the chapter on Jurisdiction in the Illinois Family Law Handbook.

 Understanding Venue and Jurisdiction Divorce Laws in Illinois